-- Supplementing 36 A candidate who fails in one module/subject or more shall be allowed to do supplementary examination in the failed module(s)/subject(s) provided he/she has attained: - (a) An overall GPA of 2.0 or above in his first sitting - (b) The aggregate pass mark (Continuous Assessment plus Semester Examinations) awarded in supplementary examination shall not exceed the minimum pass mark for the respective programme. - (c) A candidate who fails to attain the pass mark for continuous assessment shall repeat the entire module. - (d) A candidate of fails a supplementary examination shall repeat the module - Repeating 37 (a) A candidate who fails in supplementary examinations shall repeat the failed module by attending classes and attaining coursework at a tuition fee of TZS 120, 000/= for certificate and Diploma, 150,000/= per module for Bachelor Degree and 250,000/=per module for Postgraduate Diploma.
-The candidate shall also be required to register and pay other nontuition fees provided he/she has not exhausted the programme maximum registration period. - (b) No candidate shall be allowed to repeat a module/ year/level more than once. - (c) Students who are pursuing Basic Technician certificate, Certificate, ordinary diploma, postgraduate certificate and Postgraduate diploma are not allowed to repeat studies but may be allowed to reapply to the same programme provided they have a GPA of at least 1.0 and not exhausted the maximum duration of the programme. - (d) Students with failure status in their annual examination results may be allowed to reapply the same programme after the lapse of two years within which the applicant will have to undergo upgrading course(s).

-- (e) Students who with a GPA less than 2.0 in their semester examination results shall be required to repeat.
-Students in certificate, postgraduate certificate and postgraduate diploma are not allowed to repeat a semester. - Conditions for 38 (a) In allowing a student to repeat a year, the Institute, among other things shall consider the following repeating a module/ maximum registration period allowed for the academic year following programmes provided they have scored an annual GPA of at least 2.0:
+- 37 (a) A candidate who fails in supplementary examinations shall repeat the failed module by attending classes and attaining coursework at a tuition fee of TZS 120, 000/= for certificate and Diploma, 150,000/= per module for Bachelor Degree and 250,000/=per module for Postgraduate Diploma.
+The candidate shall also be required to register and pay other non-tuition fees provided he/she has not exhausted the programme maximum registration period. - (b) No candidate shall be allowed to repeat a module/year/ level more than once. - (c) Students who is pursuing Basic Technician certificate, Certificate, ordinary diploma, postgraduate certificate and Postgraduate diploma are not allowed to repeat studies but may be allowed to reapply to the same programme provided they have a GPA of at least 1.0 and not exhausted the maximum duration of the programme. - (d) Student with failure status in their examination results may be allowed to reapply the same programme after the lapse of two years within which the applicant will have to undergo upgrading course(s). - (e) Student who with a GPA less than 2.0 in their semester examination results shall be required to repeat.
+Students in certificate, postgraduate certificate and postgraduate diploma are not allowed to repeat a semester. - 38 (a) In allowing a student to repeat a year, the Institute, among other things shall consider the following maximum registration period allowed for the following programmes provided they have scored an annual GPA of at least 2.0: